Florida's Reptiles and Amphibians

 Florida Box Turtle - Terrapene carolina bauri A Florida Box turtle comes out to say hello.

-The Florida Box turtle is one of four sub-species of Eastern box turtle, its range is limited to the Florida peninsula.
-Box turtle populations in Florida are on the decline because of loss of habitat and over-collecting for the pet trade.
+The Florida Box turtle is one of four sub-species of Eastern box turtle present in Florida, its range is limited to the Florida peninsula.
+Box turtle populations in Florida are on the decline because of loss of habitat and over collecting for the pet trade.

-Growing to a length of about 7 inches, the Box turtle has a dark brown or black carapace (upper shell) with striking yellow or cream colored stripes radiating in a somewhat fan shaped pattern.
-These turtles have the ability to almost completely close its shell because of its hinged plastron (lower part of shell).
-Box Turtles are land dwelling & omnivorous, feeding on a variety of vegetation, small animals and eggs.
+The Florida box turtle has a high domed, rounded, dark brown and black carapace 4 3/10 inches long with yellow stripes in a somewhat fan shaped pattern.
+These turtles are so named for their ability to almost completely close the shell because of its hinged plastron.
+Box Turtles are omnivorous, their diet includes a variety of plants, fruit, berries, insects, eggs, worms and mushrooms.

 Florida Cooter - Pseudemys floridana